Tunat66/VisualGEANT4/README.txt

 INSTALLATION INSTRUCTIONS:
 READ ALL ASSOCIATED WARNINGS BEFORE STARTING A STEP

+Unzip the "InstallWork.zip" file.
+In the unzipped file, follow these instructions to install all dependencies:

 1. Install "CMake" using the installer in folder "CMake_installer".

 	a.
 WARNING: Select "Add CMake to system PATH for all users" when options appear.
 This selection is essential.